Barkley Shut Up and Jam 2: Reception

 GamePro gave the game a mixed review, saying that the graphics and animations are drastically improved over the original Barkley, the tournament mode is "a worthy challenge for veteran b-ball gamers", and the gameplay is complex, but that "the action stays at relatively the same pace throughout the game" and in single player mode the computer partner AI often fails to cooperate with the player's attempts at teamwork.
-A reviewer for Next Generation said that while the game is "far superior" to the original Barkley, it is still terrible in absolute terms; the only elaboration he gave is that "it just doesn't capture basketball of streetball particularly well."
-He gave it one out of five stars.
+A reviewer for Next Generation gave it one star out five rating; while noting the game to be "far superior" to the original Barkley, he called it "terrible" in several aspects, and commented that the game did not capture the essence of street basketball well.